jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 ---
 While attending an Openhack on Data wharehouse, we decided to go with [Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is), still in preview as in September 2020, to manage our entire data processing:

-1. Centralize data from various sources into a Data Lake
+1. Centralize data from various sources into a data lake,
-2. Aggregate data of same type into one
+2. Aggregate data of same type into one,
-3. Build a [star schema](https://en.wikipedia.org/wiki/Star_schema) from this data
+3. Build a [star schema](https://en.wikipedia.org/wiki/Star_schema) from this data,
-4. Export it into SQL Server in order to analyse it via PowerBI
+4. Export it into SQL Server to analyse it via PowerBI.

 *In the old days*, it would have required several different tools to complete all of these steps.
 But today, [Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) is one tool *to rule them all* ...

-The purpose of this post is not to show big data (mostly because it is not my job role and I would not be pertinent) but to show how a developer such as myself, who literally loves C#, can leverage that into big data.
+The purpose of this post is not to show big data (mostly because it is not my job role and I would not be pertinent) but to show how a developer such as myself, who literally loves C#, can leverage that into the big data world.

 # What is Azure Synapse Analytics

 From the official [documentation](https://docs.microsoft.com/en-US/azure/synapse-analytics/spark/apache-spark-overview), Azure Synapse Analytics is "one of Microsoft's implementations of Apache Spark in the cloud [...]
-Apache Spark being a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications?".
+Apache Spark being a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications".

-Why is it interesting now?
+Why is it interesting?
 The reason is simple: Synapse introduces an extra layer on top of the big data framework Apache Spark in .NET.
-So yes, we can now do *big data* using the langagues we love: Scala, Python and now C#!
+So yes, we can manipulate vast amount of data using the langagues we love : Scala, Python and now C#!

-We can see below this high level architecture of that implementation:
+We can see below this high-level architecture of that implementation:

 ![.NET Spark architecture]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/dotnet-spark-architecture.png){:width="500px"}

 # Use case

 Just for a kick start in .NET Spark, let's take a simple sample.
-I have a DataLake that contains an input CSV file listing movies.
-This DataLake is an [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-US/azure/storage/blobs/data-lake-storage-introduction) with a container called *input* in which the CSV file is stored:
+I have a data lake that contains an input CSV file that [lists movies](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets).
+This data lake is an [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-US/azure/storage/blobs/data-lake-storage-introduction) with a container called *input* in which the CSV file is stored:

 ![CSV sample]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/sample-csv.png){:width="500px"}

 This is a raw dataset that we want to clean and prepare for analysis.
-Here are the stesp to clean our data
+Here are the stesp to clean our data :
 1. Add a unique ID for our movies list,
-2. Extract subject into an external dataset, and store a subject ID instead
+2. Extract subject into an external dataset, and store a subject ID instead,
 3. Break actor and actress columns into an external dataset with a list of actors, both female and male,
-4. Add a mapping dataset actorsMovie to store the list of actors per movies
+4. Add a mapping dataset actorsMovie to store the list of actors per movies,
-5. Finally, generate a movie dataset with IDs (this work could also be done for Directors, but it is exactly as subjects)
+5. Finally, generate a movie dataset with IDs (this cleaning could also be done for Directors, but let's skip that for now).

 # Let's begin!

 ## Create a .NET Spark notebook

-[I assume here that you have an Azure Subscription, and in this subscription you have created an Azure Synapse Analytics resource].
+[I assume here that you have an [Azure subscription](https://portal.azure.com), and in this subscription, you have created an Azure Synapse Analytics resource].

-From the left menu, go to Develop, and add a new notebook.
+From the left menu, go to Develop and add a new notebook.
 To prove that .NET works, here is a small exemple:

 ![notebook csharp support]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/notebook-dotnet-sample.png){:width="600px"}

 We can see that the language is .NET Spark (C#) (top right corner) along with a very basic C# code inside the notebook.
 And of course, it works!

-## Load our source csv into a data frame
+## Load our source CSV into a data frame

 First thing first, let's add a new cell in our notebook to load the CSV file from the data lake into a data frame: